kant/HackBox/README.md

 ## Getting Started

-Make sure MySQL is installed and running locally.
+Make sure MySQL is installed and running locally, then create a database called `hackbox`.
 If you use these settings for your local DB you won't have to mess with configs:

 ```json
 {